javidShabin/uptime_flux/README.md

 ```

 This endpoint adds a test job to the `monitor-run` queue.
 The worker will process it and perform an HTTP health check.

+**Note**: This endpoint is automatically disabled in production for security reasons.

 For more details, see [API README](apps/api/README.md).